osxmidi/ScorchCrafter-JUCE/README.md

 The lv2 version needs JUCE lv2 from the lv2 branch at https://github.com/lv2-porting-project/JUCE

-The lv2 version needs JUCE lv2 from the lv2 branch at https://github.com/lv2-porting-project/JUCE

 Install the lv2 development files. sudo apt-get install lv2-dev or sudo pacman -Sy lv2 for Manjaro